jon-sant/TeslaLogger/README.md

 TeslaLogger is a self hosted data logger for your Tesla Model S/3/X/Y. Actually it supports RaspberryPi 3B, 3B+, 4B, Docker and Synology NAS.

 # Configuration for Homeassistant
-Make sure you have samba installed in homeassistant Open portainer, add new stack and point to this github Stop all containers
+Make sure you have samba installed in homeassistant.
+Open samba to \\server\share.
+Make folder 'mylogger'.
+Download this repo zip from github.
+Extract all files to \share\mylogger\.

-Open samba to \\server\share
-Download this repo zip from github
-Extract all files to \share\TeslaLogger
+Open portainer, add new stack and point to this github.

+Wait a ~5 min for DB init, view teslalogger container logs.

 ## Enter your Tesla crendentials
 Use your browser to go to: